evelinesurbakti/evelinesurbakti/README.md

 R & Python Developer based in Dublin, Ireland.
   </p>
 <p align='left'>
-  Let's explore and solve the problems!
+  Let's harness the ever-expanding world of data, and turn it into actionable insights.
 </p>

 <p align='left'>